-From July 26th–31st, climate activists from across the UK will assemble in South-East England for a direct-action camp.
-They will take action against the new gas-fired power stations that Draw Power, the large, UK-based energy company, has proposed to build this autumn.
+Between July 26th and 31st, climate activists from across the UK will assemble in South-East England for a direct-action camp.
+They will take action against the new gas-fired power stations that Drax Power, the large, UK-based energy company, has proposed to build this autumn.
 Fossil fuel infrastructure, however, will not be the only fundamental system called into question by the climate activists.
 The infrastructure of the UK’s hostile border regime will share the spotlight; the environmentalists will act in solidarity with migrants and support migrant justice campaigns.

 The camp highlights links between climate and migration (in)justice that have previously been abstract.
 How do we embody this intersection and take direct action for both migrant and climate justice?